Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration

 Figure~\ref{fig: taylor vortex} shows the results from the aforementioned four tests.
 Each test was repeated 500 times with independently generated random noises with the same statistics introduced to the velocity field.
 The error in the reconstructed pressure field from the four tests are shown by the four boxes in Fig.~\ref{fig: taylor vortex}(f).
 In the red box (I), the reconstructed error is rather low, despite that both the data and the boundary conditions are contaminated (see Fig.~\ref{fig: taylor vortex}(b\&g) for a typical reconstructed pressure field and the corresponding error map).
-This preferred performance is attributed to leveraging the divergence theorem as suggested in Note~\ref{note: div therom} to ensure the compatibility condition of the underlying Neumann problem: any consistent numerical scheme for $\tilde{f} = \nabla \cdot \tilde{\bm{g}}$ guarantees that $\int_{\Omega}\tilde{f}$ (total generation in the domain) is compatible with $\int_{\partial\Omega}\tilde{{g}}_n$ (flux on the boundary).
+This preferred performance is attributed to leveraging the divergence theorem as suggested in Note~\ref{note: div therom} to ensure the compatibility condition of the underlying Neumann problem.

 As shown in the blue box (II) in Fig.~\ref{fig: taylor vortex}(f), the errors from test~II are particularly high despite error-free boundary conditions being used.
 This may be counter-intuitive as using more accurate data is seemingly counterproductive; however, the real reason for this `failure' is that $\tilde{f}$ and $g_n$ are not compatible: $ \int_{\Omega} \tilde{f} dV - \int_{\partial \Omega} {g}_n dS = \epsilon_c \neq 0 $.
 The unbalanced generation (the none-zero $\epsilon_c$) must go through the Dirichlet boundary (one point in our case).
 Depending on the value of $\epsilon_c$ and the length of the Dirichlet boundaries, the `flux' or the pressure gradient near the Dirichlet boundaries can be excessively high.
 In the case of our test, the pressure value at the $(x/L_0, y/L_0) = (0,0)$ corner is anchored and the steep gradient near this corner shifts the entire pressure field, leading to significant errors in the reconstruction.
-This effect is exemplified in Fig.~\ref{fig: taylor vortex}(c\&h), where the reconstructed pressure appears to have a high `constant' offset, except at the Dirichlet point where the pressure value remains exact.
+This effect is highlighted in Fig.~\ref{fig: taylor vortex}(c\&h), where the reconstructed pressure appears to have a high `constant' bias except at the Dirichlet point, where the pressure value remains exact.